Frequently asked questions for personal injury claims

 Can I claim for an accident in a supermarket?

 Yes, if you’ve had a slip, trip or fall in a supermarket – or been injured in another type of accident – we can usually make a claim against the supermarket’s insurers.
 If you are a customer of the supermarket, this would be an Occupier’s Liability claim and if you work at the supermarket it would be an Employer’s Liability claim.
-Our legal team will explain which option we take for your situation.
+Our no win no fee solicitors will explain which option to take for your situation.

 What is the SRA?